tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 3. List blog posts on your main `/blog` page using a `pageQuery`.
 4. Update gatsby-config.js to add the content folder as a data source and convert `*.md` files to pages.
 5. List blog posts on your main `/blog` page using a `pageQuery`.
-6. Create a `blog-post.js` template.
-7. Tell gatsby to generate pages for blog posts in `gatsby-node.js`
+6. Define a collection template for blog posts

 Sound like a lot?
 Well it is, kind of.
 Let's get started!